Visiting Kamurocho (神室町)! The gangster heartland of the Yakuza video game series.

 Is it safe to visit Kabukicho?
 I mean, Kamurocho …

-I like to end this geeky post with some information regarding the overall safety of the Kabukicho entertainment district.
+I like to end this geeky video game tourist post with some information regarding the overall safety of the Kabukicho entertainment district.
 In case, you know, you intend to make a fan visit yourself.